FlareX-lang/FlareX/README.md

 # FlareX
-A simple and easy to use, Programming launguage
+A simple and easy to use programming language, Made in python.